Stevens Institute of Technology will hold the Annual High School Ethics Bowl on Saturday, December 6, 2014.

 This half-day event introduces participants to careful thinking about ethical issues posed by our modern society.
 Teams of high school students compete as they answer questions about ethical issues raised by contemporary science and technology.

 The High School Ethics Bowl has become an essential part of campus life at Stevens.
 Schools from all over New Jersey and New York regularly join us for this event.
-This year, it will be held for the seventh time.
-The team winning the Ethics Bowl at Stevens will be able to compete for the title of "National High School Ethics Bowl Grand Champion" in the national competition hosted by the Parr Center for Ethics at the University of North Carolina at Chapel Hill (April 2014).
+This year, it will be held for the eighth time.
+The team winning the Ethics Bowl at Stevens will be able to compete for the title of "National High School Ethics Bowl Grand Champion" in the national competition hosted by the Parr Center for Ethics at the University of North Carolina at Chapel Hill (April 10-11, 2015).

 To apply or for more information, please contact Prof. Michael Steinmann, email@example.com.

 What is the High School Ethics Bowl?